 Take-Over Request Example Details Unexpected-Non- Emergency (UNE) Loss of lane markings/traffic dispersal (where the automated system relies on these features to guide the vehicle).
+5.0s hand-over with no associated braking, i.e. car coasts until driver re-engages with the primary controls.
 Unexpected-Comfort Brake (UCB) Minor sensor failure.
 5.0-second hand-over, with 'comfort' braking.
 Unexpected-Emergency Brake (UEB) Critical system fault.
 5.0-second hand-over, with emergency braking.
 Expected-Non-Emergency (ENE) Vehicle approaches part of the route that does not support automated driving, such as exiting from the motorway.
 50-second hand-over, accompanied by a further 'take control' request delivered 15.0s prior to hand-over.